Andrews big asset for Lady Longhorns

 The infield has Jaylin Pena at third, Emily Arnold and Andrews at short, Collins or Acorn or Harris at first.
 Second base is “still up in the air.’’
 Lauren Nelson started against Blackwell on Wednesday.

-The outfielder has good range with Skylar Crabtree in left and Arnold in center (when not at short).
+The outfield has good range with Skylar Crabtree in left and Arnold in center (when not at short).
 Alice Watkins, Rosalie Arana, Abby Duncan and Shyla Miller are other candidates.

 “We play pretty good defense,’’ Burns said.